sneezymud/sneezymud/README.md

 ## Configuration

-To change the database configuration from the defaults, you must create a custom config file.
+To change the database and runtime configuration from the defaults, you must create a custom config file.
 Two example cfg files are located in `code/`.
 Copy one of them to `sneezy.cfg` and edit as needed.
 If you put it in Sneezy's starting directory, it will get loaded automatically, or you can specify it on the command line.

-**Note:** Port 5678 is special, and when Sneezy is run on this port it enables various developer and beta features.
-Do not use this port for a production MUD instance!

 # Requirements

 ## Server Environment

 * Modern Unix, probably Linux, typically Ubuntu
-* MySQL server or equivalent, two databases, and a user with table-level write access.
+* MySQL-compatible database server, two databases, and a user with table-level write access.
 See below for the defaults for these.

 ## Build Dependencies

-* Modern C++ compiler with working C++14 support -- Tested with clang 3.8 and gcc 5
+* Modern C++ compiler with working C++14 support
+  -- Tested with clang 3.8 and gcc 5, but the newer the better generally
 * scons -- Tested with version 2.4.1 on Python 2.7
 * libmysqlclient -- Tested with libmysqlclient 5.7.19
 * Boost C++ library, with 'program-options', 'regex', and 'filesystem' modules